Providing services for international students, postdoctoral scholars, staff and visitors.

-Visas and Pre-Arrival Information
+Visas and pre-arrival information

-When the immigration documents needed for the visa application and entry to the U.S. are sent to the incoming scholar/visitor, they will include an International Student/Scholar Handbook, which includes specific pre-arrival information on applying for a visa and entering the U.S. as well as information to assist with settling into life in the U.S.
+When the immigration documents needed for the visa application and entry to the U.S. are sent to the incoming scholar/visitor, International Services will include an International Student/Scholar Handbook, which includes specific pre-arrival information on applying for a visa and entering the U.S. as well as information to assist with settling into life in the U.S.

-Arriving in the U.S. and Checking in at SBP
+Arriving in the U.S. and checking in

-On arriving into the U.S., an international scholar/visitor will need to attend a new hire check-in/orientation with the SBP Human Resources Office, located in Building 1.
+On arriving into the U.S., an international scholar/visitor will need to attend a new hire check-in/orientation with the Human Resources Office, located in Building 1.

 After meeting with Human Resources, the international scholar/visitor will then check-in and attend a visa orientation with International Services Staff.
-To maintain immigration status, all international scholars/visitors are required to check-in with SBP International Services and receive a visa orientation when they arrive at the Institute. *It is important to comply with this requirement as failure to do may impact immigration status and ability to remain in the U.S.
+To maintain immigration status, all international scholars/visitors are required to check-in with International Services and receive a visa orientation when they arrive at the Institute. *It is important to comply with this requirement as failure to do may impact immigration status and ability to remain in the U.S.

 During the visa orientation, an International Services Staff member will validate the international scholar/visitor’s arrival, review their immigration documents and important information about maintaining immigration status while in the U.S. We will also provide information about applying for a Social Security Number and Driver’s License if needed.

 All international scholars/visitors should bring the following documents with them to their visa orientation:

 - A valid Passport